Adroiti/docs-for-code-review-tools/checkstyle-UnnecessaryParentheses.md

-Pattern: Unnecessary parentheses are used in a statement or expression
+Pattern: Unnecessary parentheses in a statement or expression

 Issue: -